gustavoSo3/image-splitter/README.md

 # Image Splitter
 I have a MacOS multiple desktop setup making a little harder to set a desktop background on a spam configuration as you would do in Windows.
-So I decided to make a simple scrip to split any image into the desire amount of "screens".
+So I decided to make a simple script to split any image into the desire amount of "screens".

 ---